HanXudong/Fair_Dataset_Distillation/README.md

 ## Overview

-In this work, we first show that although dataset distillation preserves the bias of the dataset, and then propose a framework to combine existing debiaisng methods to produce models that are fair and accurate, at reduced training cost.
+In this work, we first show that dataset distillation preserves the bias of the dataset, and then propose a framework to combine existing debiaisng methods to produce models that are fair and accurate, at reduced training cost.

 ## Code